Learning Modality-Aware Representations: Adaptive Group-wise Interaction Network for Multimodal MRI Synthesis: Experiment

 \subsection{Limitation and Future Work}

-Although the proposed AGI-Net demonstrates superior performance in multimodal MR image synthesis, addressing potential spatial misalignments between the input multimodal images and the target modality remains challenging.
+Although the proposed AGI-Net demonstrates superior performance in multimodal MR image synthesis, addressing potential feature and semantic misalignments between the input multimodal images and the target modality remains challenging.
 Future work will involve this and focus on developing a unified synthesis framework to further reduce costs in clinical deployments.